 Understanding the AWS well-architected framework

-At its core, the AWS Well-Architected Framework consists of best practices and guidelines shaped by years of collaboration with customers across different industries and use cases.
+At its core, the AWS Well-Architected Framework consists of the best practices and guidelines shaped by years of collaboration with customers across different industries and use cases.
 It offers a comprehensive approach to cloud architecture, focusing on key areas such as security, reliability, performance efficiency, cost optimization, and operational excellence.

 Purpose and development